yasmeenustad/Data-Anaysis-using-MySQL/README.md

 # Data-Anaysis-using-MySQL
-Employed diverse datasets, conducting thorough data analysis through MySQL queries.
-Leveraged varied sources to derive insights and trends, employing MySQL for comprehensive analysis.
+Utilized various datasets, performing in-depth analysis via MySQL queries.
+Leveraged diverse sources to extract insights and identify trends effectively.
+Employed MySQL extensively for a comprehensive and detailed examination of the data.